yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 ### File exists test {#fileexists}

-This forms a predicate gadget, returning true if file exists.
+This forms a predicate gadget, returning true if a file exists.
-Note SecurityManager may be in place and code can throw an exception - we will handle that later.
+Note the SecurityManager may be in place and the code can throw an exception - we will handle that later.

 ```java
 if (File.class.getConstructor(String.class).newInstance(path).exists()){